Skip to content

 kind version

-02. Create Kind cluster
+02. Create a Kind Cluster

 kind create cluster